passas/Cloud-Computing-Applications-and-Services/0.CreateVMs_IaaS/README.md

 > PUBLIC_KEY_PATH = "~/.ssh/id_rsa.pub"
 > PRIVATE_KEY_PATH = "~/.ssh/id_rsa"
 > ```
-> , as they state the public and private path for the ssh keys of yours.
+> ,as they state the public and private path for the ssh keys of yours.

 ### 3.3.1 Up
 To manage the start of the automated VMs creation process, indulge it by the following command on the bash: